 Our 2009 stock option and restricted stock plan (the "2009 Stock Plan") was originally approved by the stockholders at the Company's annual meeting on December 16, 2009.
 The Company had the authority to issue up to 8,250,000 shares of Class D Common Stock under the 2009 Stock Plan.
 Since its original approval, from time to time, the Board of Directors adopted and, as required, our stockholders approved certain amendments to and restatement of the 2009 Stock Plan (the "Amended and Restated 2009 Stock Plan").
 The amendments under the Amended and Restated 2009 Stock Plan primarily affected (i) the number of shares with respect to which options and restricted stock grants may be granted under the 2009 Stock Plan and (ii) the maximum number of shares that can be awarded to any individual in any one calendar year.
 On April 13, 2015, the Board of Directors adopted, and our stockholders approved on June 2, 2015, an amendment that replenished the authorized plan shares, increasing the number of shares of Class D common stock available for grant back up to 8,250,000 shares.
-Our new stock option and restricted stock plan ("2019 Equity and Performance Incentive Plan"), currently in effect was approved by the stockholders at the Company's annual meeting on May 21, 2019.
-The Board of Directors adopted, and on May 21, 2019, our stockholders approved, the 2019 Equity and Performance Incentive Plan which is funded with 5,500,000 shares of Class D Common Stock.
+Our new stock option and restricted stock plan ("2019 Equity and Performance Incentive Plan"), currently in effect was approved by the stockholders approved, the 2019 Equity and Performance Incentive Plan which is funded with 5,500,000 shares of Class D Common Stock.
 The Company uses an average life for all option awards.
 The Company settles stock options upon exercise by issuing stock.
 As of December 31, 2021, 5,898,026 shares of Class D common stock and 2,000,000 shares of Class A common stock were available for grant under the 2019 Equity and Performance Incentive Plan.